History of Accounting

 1494 AD

-Italian mathemetician Luca Pacioli writes and publishes Summa de Arithmetica, Geometria, Proportioni et Proportionalità, which officially documents the entire bookkeeping system, including trial balances, balance sheets, real & nominal accounts, etc.
+Italian mathematician Luca Pacioli writes and publishes Summa de Arithmetica, Geometria, Proportioni et Proportionalità, which officially documents the entire bookkeeping system, including trial balances, balance sheets, real and nominal accounts, etc.

 1623 AD to 1642 AD

-The first mechanical calculator was invented by a German professor of Hebrew and astronomy, Wilhelm Schikard, in 1623.
-Later, in 1642, a French mathematician and physicist, Blaise Pascal, invented the first mechanical calculator to help his father’s exhaustive tax collection calculations.
+The first mechanical calculator was invented by Wilhelm Schikard, a German professor of Hebrew and astronomy, in 1623.
+Later, in 1642, a French mathematician and physicist, Blaise Pascal, invented the first mechanical calculator to help his father with his exhaustive tax collection calculations.
 The machine was capable of addition and subtraction only and was known as ‘Pascaline.’

 1760 AD to 1840 AD